ttcchhmm/uapoly-backend/docs/README.md

 - `nextPlayer`: End the current player's turn.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `manageProperties`: Manage the current player's properties.
 The client must send the following data:
-  - An integer representing the game ID.
+  - `room`: An integer representing the game ID.
 This is the same as the game ID in the REST API.
-  - An array of `PropertyEdit`.
+  - `properties`: An array of `PropertyEdit`.
 - `doNotBuy`: Do not buy a property and end the turn.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `buy`: Buy a property.
 The client must send the following data: